 Margins fellows have gone on to publish books with W.W.
 Norton, Ahsahta Press, Nightboat, and The Feminist Press; sign with agents at the Wylie Agency and Curtis Brown; publish their writing in Poetry, Granta, Longreads, LitHub, BOMB, and The New Yorker; and receive awards, fellowships, and residencies from Lambda Literary, Tin House, Kundiman, the Yale Series of Younger Poets, La Cité internationale des arts, the Center for Fiction, MacDowell, Believer Magazine, Submittable, and Yaddo.

 STIPEND: $5,000 honoraria, distributed in three parts over the fellowship year.
-Fellowship payment will require the completion of an IRS W-9 form;
+Fellowship payment will require the completion of an IRS W-9 or W-8BEN form;

 RESIDENCY: Fellows are awarded residency time at The Millay Colony—an innovative seven-acre artists retreat space at the former house and gardens of poet Edna St. Vincent Millay in Austerlitz, NY;

-WRITING SPACE: 24/7 access to AAWW’s space.
+WRITING SPACE: 24/7 access to AAWW’s space, when the space reopens.
 Given that time and space to write are rare in New York, the Margins Fellows will be given keys to the AAWW Reading Room and workspace;

 PUBLICATION: Fellows are invited to publish work on our online magazine, The Margins;

-MENTORSHIP: Fellows are paired with an established writer who will meet with fellows in-person at minimum four times during the fellowship year.
+MENTORSHIP: In the second half of the fellowship term, fellows are paired with an established writer who will meet with fellows either in-person or virtually at minimum four times during and after the fellowship year.
 Previous mentors include Hua Hsu, Tina Chang, Monica Youn, Alexander Chee, Meera Nair, and Kaitlyn Greenidge;

-CAREER BUILDING: Fellows are offered access to private career meet-ups and dinners with editors, agents, and fellow writers;
+CAREER BUILDING: Fellows are offered access to private career meet-ups and meetings with editors, agents, and fellow writers;

 AAWW MEMBERSHIP: Free membership to AAWW includes discounts on book sales and free access to general programs;